 A quick way to insert a waypoint from a route into the FIX page is to press the waypoint name in the LEGS page.
 This will automatically down select the waypoint to the scratchpad saving you the time typing the name.
 Then select FIX and upload the waypoint from the scratchpad.

 In the example shown (ABOVE), I have created a circle at a distance of 15 miles from LAV which can be viewed on the navigation Display (ND).
 The straight, green dashed line displayed from LAV is the vector, which in this example is unimportant, as we are only creating a circle.

 The vector only becomes important when you want to create a waypoint that intersects the edge of the circle (see below).

-If you want to create an along track waypoint at the edge of the defined circle, and insert this waypoint in line with the aircraft's current navigation track, then the vector becomes more important.
+If you want to create an along track waypoint at the edge of the defined circle, and insert this waypoint in line with the aircraft's current navigation track (route), then the vector becomes more important.
 The vector will determine the bearing, from the waypoint anchor that the waypoint is created.

-In the example (BELOW), I have created the first, along track waypoint (ADM 01) as an entry point to an arc, directly in line with the navigation track of the aircraft.
-The waypoint is at the edge of the defined circle.
+In the example (BELOW), I have created the first, along track waypoint (ADM 01) as an entry point to an arc, directly in line with the navigation track of the aircraft, before reaching the anchor waypoint - ADMAR.
+ADM 01 is at the edge of the defined circle.